georgeee/itmo-7sem-networks/jitterbug.md

 ### Waiter state

-It's a passive state of algo.
+It's a passive state of node.
 In this state node waits for either of events to occur:

   * {renew_timeout} occurs, node becomes an orphan
   * token received, node becomes a leader